 I want to change my password.
 What do I do?

 First, sign out of Business Day.
 Then sign on again but when you’re prompted to enter your details, click on “Forgot your password?” and we’ll send you an email with a link that will allow you to enter a new one.

 I already subscribe to the print edition of Business Day or the Financial Mail.
 Do I get free access to BusinessLIVE?

 Yes, you do.
-All print subscribers get access to our BusinessLIVE Premium Plus package, which means they can read all our articles on BusinessLIVE, Business Day, the Financial Mail and Rand Daily Mail, along with daily Financial Times articles, Morningstar financial data and full digital access to The Wall Street Journal.
+Business Day print subscribers get access to our BusinessLIVE Premium package, which means they can read all our articles on BusinessLIVE, Business Day, the Financial Mail and Rand Daily Mail, along with daily Financial Times articles and Morningstar financial data and full digital access to The Wall Street Journal.